Ensuring Data Freshness in Multi-Rate Task Chains Scheduling: System and Task Model

-The system is considered schedulable only if, for all active dependencies $(\tau_i, \tau_j) \in \mathcal{E}$, the age at consumption does not exceed the producer's freshness threshold:
+\end{definition} Therefore, network delays ($L_{ij}$) and consumer scheduling and computation time ($f_{j,m}$) consume the data freshness budget $E_{i,j}$.
+This definition holds as long as the assumption for \textit{Blocking dependency} holds.
+We present the following definition for a data freshness compliant real-time application: \begin{definition}\textbf{Data Freshness Compliance:} Given a real-time application modeled as a DAG $G = (\mathcal{T}, \mathcal{E})$, the system respects data freshness constraints when:

+\end{definition} Note that, since we only check for the respective $\tau_{i,n(k)}$, we do not care for the average data age of unused samples.

-The objective of the proposed Start-Time Optimization is to compute the vector $\mathbf{\Phi} = \{ \Phi_1, \dots, \Phi_n \}$ such that tasks with tight $E_{ji}$ are delayed (increasing $\Phi_i$) to execute Just-In-Time (JIT) for their consumers, thereby minimizing the holding time component of $\Delta_{age}$.
+The objective of the proposed Start-Time Optimization is to compute the vector $\mathbf{\Phi} = \{ \Phi_1, \dots, \Phi_n \}$ such that tasks with tight $E_{i,j}$ are delayed (increasing $\Phi_i$) to execute Just-In-Time for their consumers while attending to their deadline constraints as well, thereby minimizing the data age.